By Jille Kuipers

 Ask for help with circadian lighting

-If you’re looking to specify circadian lighting or lighting fixtures feel free to ask us for some free advice.
-We make professional LED linear lighting as well as LED panels and some downlights and bulbs all with human centric lighting specifications.
+If you’re looking to specify circadian lighting or lighting fixtures feel free to ask LuxBalance for advice.
+LuxBalance endorses the lighting solutions from CircadianLux.
+A range of professional lighting with wellbeing specifications.

-If you’re a distributor or retailer, contact us for wholesale options.
+If you’re a distributor or retailer, contact LuxBalance for professional projects or wholesale options.